sanjiwanis2/RestAPIAutomationSanjiwani/README.md

 # Jenkins Integration

-- Freestyle Pipeline job is created on Jenkins local host sevrer which is configured to clone source code from github repository , parameterise to choose which runner file to execute , generate allure report after build run.
+- Freestyle Pipeline job is created on Jenkins local host sevrer which is configured to clone source code from github repository , parameterised to choose which runner file to execute , generate allure report after build run.
 Currenly Job is triggered manually using Build with Parameters option.
 - Following are some images of Jenkins Job Pipeline View and Configuration
 - Pipeline JOB :
     <img width="1010" alt="Screenshot 2023-09-25 at 10 22 00 AM" src="https://github.com/sanjiwanis2/RestAPIAutomationSanjiwani/assets/112940142/6c888567-3141-47c2-b29e-c64e362ab8dd">